 Search Engine Friendly (SEF) URLs Designed to Drive Traffic and Sales

 URLs are one of the most important aspects of any successful SEO tactic.
 Especially if you have a new website, how you structure your URLs is going to play a crucial role in your organic rankings.
-Whether you're using blogging software or designing your site from scratch, it's essential to take the steps necessary to assure that your site has search-friendly URLs.
-While on page optimization and valuable content also play a significant role (among other things) when it comes to organic rankings, when your URLs are appropriately optimized you create a page that's easy for engines to crawl, and easy for web users to understand.
+Whether you're using blogging software or designing your site from scratch, it's essential to take the steps necessary to ensure that your site has search-friendly URLs.
+While on-page optimization and valuable content also play a significant role (among other things) when it comes to organic rankings when your URLs are appropriately optimized, you create a page that's easy for engines to crawl, and easy for web users to understand.

 You will find that the proper use of this strategy will reinforce other SEO strategies.
 The foundation of a good SEO optimized pages begins with the URL and continues into the page structure and organization.
 The combination of these techniques during initial development will be sure to move you up in search rank.

 URL Structure Matters for both Websites and Blogs

 If you use a blog template such as Wordpress or Joomla, you may have noticed that they give you the option to change how your URLs are named.
 By default, all posts are created with a number, and that number is considered the URL.
 Rather than that, make sure to change it so that your post matches the title of your blog entry.
 You'll need to take an additional step here to ensure that your title is relevant to your content and that it's keyword-friendly.